Norman Park, Queensland: History

 Norman Park, like many areas of Brisbane, was unsewered until the late 1960s, with each house having an outhouse or "dunny" in the back yard.

 Norman Park began taking in the first settlers in 1853.
 One of the early Deeds of Grant was in 1854 to Louis Hope of land totalling about 40 acres.
 Hope was a grazier and Ormiston Sugar Mill owner.

 Initially, development in Norman Park was slow and almost ceased after the 1893 Brisbane floods.
 Industries in Norman Park at the time included dairying, leather and brooms.

 Norman Park State School opened on 9 July 1900 with 52 students with a principal and three teacher.

 Between 1912 and 1926, the Belmont Tramway connected with the Queensland Government railway at Norman Park railway station.
 Initially the service was operated by the Belmont Shire Council.
 The service was suspended in 1924.
 The service was reinstated by the Brisbane City Council in 1925, but was again suspended in 1926.
 In 2006 remnants of the tramway's right of way could still be seen close to the railway station.

 A major subdivision of 364 housing lots occurred in 1922 of the land formally owned by Louis Hope, however Norman Park remained a largely rural area until after World War II, when rapid development took place as the result of the construction of public housing.

 In the 1940s and 1950s, extensive reclamation of land in the low-lying areas created parks and playing fields.

 On 13 July 1924, Archbishop Gerald Sharp laid the foundation stone for the new brick Anglican Church of the Transfiguration at 40 Agnew Street to replace an earlier timber church.
 On 26 October 1924 Archbishop Sharp officially opened the church, dedicating it as a World War I memorial.
 Its final service was held on 25 February 2010.
 As the church was heritage listed, it could not be demolished so it was sold for $2.4M and redeveloped with an extension as a private home.

+Our Lady of the Assumption Catholic Church opened on 1927 in a converted house.
+It was on the south-west corner of Railway Parade and Agnew Street.
+It closed in 1979.

 The Baptist Sunday school and hall in Norman Park were officially opened on Saturday 4 April 1936 by Reverend George Haughan (President of the Queensland Baptist Union).
 The buildings were built at the rear of the block of land to allow a church to be built at the front at a later time.
 It was an initiative of the younger members of the Jireh Baptist Church in Fortitude Valley.

 Our Lady of the Assumption Primary School opened on 3 February 1948 and closed on 9 December 1973.